Founding of the United Methodist Church

 Back in the last 1870s, Rev. Evans was succeeded by his half-brother, Rev. Nathaniel Benjamin Fisk.
 Like his sibling, Rev. Fisk was a graduate of the Boston Theological Seminary.
 This was typical of many of the pastors of the church over the next century.
 They were often students at or recent graduates of the Boston University School of Theology.
 They came from across the U.S., from four provinces in Canada, and from England, Isle of Man, Denmark and Ghana.
 They and their wives brought God’s word to the people of Graniteville, served for a year or two, and typically moved on to distinguished service in the Methodist Church as pastors, missionaries, teachers or administrators.

 In recent years our pastors have been more experienced clergy from the church’s New England Conference, and have typically stayed with us for an average of five to ten years.
-Since the late 1980s, we have been blessed by the leadership of Rev. Dick Pittinger (now deceased), Rev. Dr. Wayne Kendall (retired but very active in many forms of service), Rev. Anne Robertson (Executive Director of the Massachusetts Bible Society), Rev. Bill Flug (pastor of a church in Rhode Island) and presently, Rev. Jim Cann.
+Since the late 1980s, we have been blessed by the leadership of Rev. Dick Pittinger (now deceased), Rev. Dr. Wayne Kendall (retired), Rev. Anne Robertson (Executive Director of the Massachusetts Bible Society), Rev. Bill Flug (retired) , Rev. Jim Cann (now deceased), and presently, Rev. Dr. Seok Hwan Hong.

 10 Church Street